alexandrezahrai/pricing-component-with-toggle-tailwind/README.md

 ### What I learned

-I got more comofortable working with inputs whose type is equal to checkbox for making toggle switches.
+I got more comfortable working with inputs whose type is equal to checkbox for making toggle switches.
+Additionally, I made a conscious effort to reduce redundancy in my code - especially my javascript.
+For that, I utitlized the map function.

 ## Author